 VA Loans are guaranteed by the U.S. Department of Veterans Affairs.
-Service persons and veterans can qualify for a VA Loan, which usually offers a competitive fixed interest rate, no down payment and limited closing costs.
+In Fort Lauderdale, servicepersons and veterans can qualify for a VA Loan, which usually offers a competitive fixed interest rate, no down payment, and limited closing costs.
 While the VA does not issue the loans, it does issue a certificate of eligibility required to apply for a VA loan.

 The VA Home Loan Advantage

 The Veterans Home Loan program is one of the most powerful loan programs available on the market for service members, veterans, and military families.
 These flexible home loans are government backed and offer significant advantages to allow homeownership to those that may struggle for financing.

 The two most important advantages to a VA home loan is that they do not require a down payment nor do you have to obtain private mortgage insurance.
 With a VA home loan, you will have competitive rates and terms as well.
 For more information and benefits click here to compare a conventional loan to a VA loan.
 Our lenders are ready to help you get into the home of your dreams with little to no stress.

 As a service member, you may have noticed that saving money and building your credit is difficult, especially since you are always on the move.
 With this type of home loan, you are able to finance the value of the home without having to come up with any money.

 Is a Conventional Home Loan Right for You?
 For a conventional home loan, many lenders require most borrowers to pay monthly insurance (PMI) unless they put down at least 20 percent of the home's value.
 This can be tough, especially for a veteran.
 This insurance policy covers lenders in the off chance that the lender defaults on their payments.
 With a VA home loan, you will not have to worry about this added expense.
 This loan is backed by the government and the government assumes all risks associated with the borrower of the home loan.
 This benefit will allow you to build equity in your home which can ultimately save you thousands of dollars in the long run.